 How well do you know your tiny fish?
 Well enough to spot the difference between canned sardines and anchovies without a label?
 If you said yes, then skip ahead and whip up one of these canned fish recipes.
 For the rest of us, read on to help eliminate some of the confusion when it comes to sardines vs anchovies.

 The mix up between sardines and anchovies is a very common one.
 They are both tiny fish, both come in an oil-packed can, and both get stocked next to each other in the grocery store.
 Heck, if it weren't for the label, most of us wouldn't even know the difference at all.
 Yet aside from their similarities there is a difference between these two fish.
 Let's take a look at the breakdown so you too can become a tiny fish aficionado in the kitchen.

-Sardines and anchovies may both be in the tiny fish family, but they're in completely different families.
+Sardines and anchovies may both be in the small fish family, but they're in completely different families.
 Sardines are members of the Clupeidae family which is the same family as herrings.
 Also known as pilchards in the United Kingdom, they are native to the Island of Sardinia in the Mediterranean and include 18 different species.

 Anchovies are part of the Engraulidae family.
 Also native to the Mediterranean, they can be found as far north as near Scandinavia.
 Unlike sardines, there are over a whopping 140 species of anchovies.